camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/25-general-migration-hints/30-upgrade-server.html.md

 ---

-Depending on the scenario in which the Camunda BPM platform is deployed you have to adjust the upgrade process.
+Depending on the scenario in which the Camunda BPM platform is deployed, you have to adjust the upgrade process.
-Please note that the following procedure my differ for cluster scenarios.
+Please note that the following procedure may differ for cluster scenarios.
 As an enterprise customer, you can contact our [support team](https://app.camunda.com/jira/browse/SUPPORT) if you need further assistance.

-When upgrading a shared or embedded engine, at least following steps have to done.
+When upgrading a shared or embedded engine, at least the following steps have to be done.

 ### Shared Engine